-Negating communication often comes with the best of intentions and inherently focuses on the negative.
-This goes in both verbal communication and written – in our day of instant and text messaging where some people will just not pick up the damn phone (whole other lesson there).
+Negating (or negative) communication often comes with the best of intentions and inherently focuses on the negative.
+This goes in both verbal communication and written – in our day of instant and text messaging where some people will just not pick up the phone (whole other lesson there).

 Negative constructive criticism examples